 - Irish economy boomed from 1993 to 2007 with GDP up by over 250% Celtic Tiger - Very severe recession in Ireland in 2008-2009.
 GDP fell by 8% and GNP down 10% - Collapse in construction activity and banking system, severe fiscal tightening, high unemployment.
 Ireland entered a 3 year EU/IMF assistance programme from 2010-2013 - GDP at end of 2008-09 recession still over 25% higher than in 2001, highlighting that the economic crash came after a very strong period of growth, unlike in other countries - Ireland tackled its problems aggressively in the public finances, banking sector and property market.
-Imbalances in economy unwound housing, debt levels, competitiveness, BoP - Ireland focused on generating growth via its large export base as the route to recovery - Economy rebounds strongly in 2013-16 period - Domestic economy has recovered strongly, led by rebound in investment and retail spending - Strong jobs growth.
-Unemployment rate fallen from 15% in 2012 to near 6.5% in early 2017 - Budget deficit has declined at quicker than expected pace.
-Down to circa 1% of GDP in 2016
+Imbalances in economy unwound housing, debt levels, competitiveness, BoP - Ireland focused on generating growth via its large export base as the route to recovery - Economy rebounds strongly in 2013-16 period.
+Strong uptrend continues in 2017 - Domestic economy has recovered strongly, led by rebound in investment and retail spending - Strong jobs growth.
+Unemployment rate fallen from 15% in 2012 to near 6% in spring 2017 - Budget deficit has declined at quicker than expected pace.
+At just 0.5% of GDP in 2016